Dominik-Sidorczuk/Dominik-Projects/IoT-Home Assistant/External Components/Mt6701/README.md

       - source: github://Dominik-Sidorczuk/Dominik-Projects/IoT-Home%20Assistant/External%20Components@main
         components: [ mt6701 ]
     ```
-    **Important Notes:**
-    * The URL above points directly to your component within the `Dominik-Projects` repository.
-Using `%20` for spaces in the URL path is good practice.
-    * It is strongly recommended that after publishing a stable version of your component, you create a **version tag** in Git (e.g., `v1.0.0`) and use that tag instead of `@main` in the URL above (e.g., `...External%20Components@v1.0.0`).
-This will ensure users are using a stable, tested version of the component.

     Alternatively, you can use the more verbose configuration format, which can be clearer for complex paths:
     ```yaml